 a corrected tuple downstream.

-The most dramatic change you can make to your applications is to trap and prevent Server shutdowns on error conditions.
-Only
+The most dramatic change you can make to your modules is to trap and prevent Server shutdowns on error conditions.
+Only the

 fatal-error error type has a default action of

 shutdown.
 Your error processing code could look for